How to Find the Tree Swings in Vacaville, CA

 LOCAL EXPERT: TRAVIS WILLIAMS

 Do you know what I think is the best part of swinging?
 It’s that fraction of a second when you reach the top of your upswing, just before you come back to earth.
 It’s that moment of stillness where you can see your world from a slightly different perspective, and, if you go high enough, get that tiny bit of weightlessness.

 You’re already treated to beautiful views of Vacaville from the hike you need to take to get here, but this swing can get you a little more up and out over the city with Rio Vista’s windmills in the background.
 It might seem a little scary at first because of the steep downhill descent the ground takes in front of the swing but it adds so much to the feeling of being in the air that it’s easy to get over.
 With all that being said, this is one swing you need to try.

 Getting there is somewhat simple but like I said before it does involve a hike.

-When you get to the back corner of Hillcrest Cir. you’ll be at the trailhead of the Browns Valley Hillcrest Boulder Loop (shout out to all my rock climbing friends!).
+Enter from Vaca Valley Parkway to access the trailhead of the Browns Valley Hillcrest Boulder Loop (shout out to all my rock climbing friends!).

 Take the smaller dirt trail through the public fence and turn right.